ChoiIseungil/CS492I-NLP/README.md

 # Result

 To check how important the components of our approach are, we perform ablation study to preprocessing, sampling strategy, and loss function.
-The most important component is preprocessing.
+By the table, the most important component is preprocessing.
 Sampling strategy improve validation f1-score, but lower test f1-score.
 With our final model, more batch size and more training stepsresult in better score.

 <img src="image/ablation.png" width="300px"></img><br/>

 # Conclusion